milesroberts-123/poolseq-kmers/README.md

 - [x] add bulk segregant analysis simulation for fst

+- [x] output hetmers to their own directory

 - [ ] figure out way to run workflow in batches

 - [ ] write hetmers binary to calculate fst